This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Address: 53 Hoe Street, London E17 4SA

 Dating back to the 1800s, this old Walthamstow pub is the new venture from the brains behind Wildcard Brewery.
-A Higham Hill hangout that has transformed an old man pub into a bright and breezy brewery bar with superb Japanese food from Oishi Don (with traditional roasts also available on Sundays).
+A Higham Hill hangout that has transformed an old man pub into a bright and breezy brewery bar with Caribbean food from Jam Shack.

 We’d recommend combining a trip to the Tavern on the Hill with a walk over to the nearby Lockwood Estate to try Hackney Brewery and Wildcard’s respective taprooms there.